EphemeralSapient/txtshare_backend.rs/README.md

 I'm not sure when I'll add redis support but then kinda eager to deploy this on GCP with free tier [PostgreSQL on micro E2 free tier and deploy this on app engine]

-Docker support is on next TODO list
+Docker support is added, next is Rate limit and Redis support on TODO list